JAlcocerT/JAlcocerT/content/blog/biz-weddings.md

 But, it does NOT support `.HEIC` files.

-And having the https was a headache.
+And having the [https done right](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/https/) was a headache.

 So I went with [**FileBrowser**](https://fossengineer.com/selfhosting-filebrowser-docker/)